 LLAMA Mentoring Committee plans, implements, and oversees an ongoing LLAMA mentoring program.

 MentorConnect is an informal mentoring network implemented within ALA Connect that allows all ALA members to participate and only requires that you actively choose to join the network in order to begin serving as a mentor or seeking a mentor.
+This requires that you log into ALA Connect to set up your profile.

 Many library associations affiliated with ALA also offer mentorship programs.